WWT put a totally new spin on migration with an epic 7,000km journey by paramotor from the Bewick’s swans' arctic breeding grounds back to the UK.

-By joining the Bewick’s on their migration, Sacha and the expedition team will see for themselves just why swans are unable to survive the journey.
+By joining the Bewick’s on their migration, Sacha and the expedition team were able to see for themselves just why swans are unable to survive the journey.

-Through Flight of the Swans WWT will gather first-hand evidence and information that, combined with existing research, can contribute to life-saving conservation action right along the Bewick’s migratory flyway.
+Through Flight of the Swans WWT gathered first-hand evidence and information that, combined with existing research, is contributing to life-saving conservation action right along the Bewick’s migratory flyway.

 How you can help

 WWT's pioneering conservation work continues, saving endangered wildlife and the wetlands they need to survive.